Nehalem Bay State Airport

 Nehalem Bay State Airport (FAA LID: 3S7) is a public airport located two miles (3.2 km) southeast of Manzanita in Tillamook County, Oregon, United States.

 The airport is located within the boundaries of Nehalem Bay State Park.
-It also offers several campsites for fly-in camping, just a few steps away from the tiedown area.
+It offers several campsites for fly-in camping, a few meters away from the tiedown area.
 About a ten-minute walk to the north is the town of Manzanita, offering dining and lodging.